 “The Poky Little Puppy,” Janette Sebring Lowrey

-Individuals of a certain age grew up on the Little Golden Books, like this one.
+People of a certain age grew up on the Little Golden Books, like this one.
 Published in 1942, it tells the story of a curious puppy and the world he discovers during his adventures.
-Written for very young kids, “The Poky Little Puppy” has sold nearly 15 million copies, and its popularity endures to this day.
+Written for very young kids, “The Poky Little Puppy” has sold nearly 15 million copies, and its popularity lasts to this day.

 “Big Red,” Jim Kjelgaard

-Kjelgaard wrote more than 40 books, many of them about dogs, and “Big Red” was his first to focus on an Irish Setter.
+Kjelgaard wrote more than 40 books, many of them about dogs.
+“Big Red” was his first book to focus on an Irish Setter.
 The combination of the relationship between boy and dog and the vivid outdoor settings have captivated children since the book’s publication in 1945.

 “Old Yeller,” Fred Gipson

-Published in 1956, the story takes place in the 1860s and centers on a “dinghy yellow” dog taken in by young Travis Coates on his family’s Texas ranch.
-The dog proves his value again and again, saving family members from every imaginable peril.
-Like many children’s books, “Old Yeller” is more about the circle of life and the lessons we learn along the way.
+Published in 1956, the story takes place in the 1860s and centers on a dog taken in by young Travis Coates on his family’s Texas ranch.
+The dog proves his value again and again, saving family members from every imaginable danger.
+Like many dog books for kids, “Old Yeller” is more about the circle of life and the lessons we learn along the way.

 “The 101 Dalmatians,” Dodie Smith

 Before the beloved movie, there was the book, first published in 1956.
-Even kids who already know the story of Dalmatians Pongo, Missis (it’s Perdita in the film), their puppies, and the dreaded Cruella de Vil, can enjoy reading it over and over again.
+Even kids who already know the story of Dalmatians Pongo, Missis (it’s Perdita in the film) and their puppies (and Cruella de Vil) can enjoy reading it over and over again.

 “The Incredible Journey,” Sheila Burnford